adaptris/interlok-docs/docs/pages/advanced/advanced-profiler-prometheus.md

 In this guide we will be using a fairly simple Interlok configuration with two workflows that accept HTTP requests, run some services and simply return the result to the caller.
 You can absolutely use any Interlok configuration you wish, but if you wish to use the same one as this guide, you can find a full copy at the very bottom of this guide.
 Simply copy the content into the file named __adapter.xml__ in your Interlok __config__ directory.

-Assuming you have installed the required jar files as mentioned at the top of this document, we now need to configure the interlok-profiler and the specify the Prometheusmetric population method.
+Assuming you have installed the required jar files as mentioned at the top of this document, we now need to configure the interlok-profiler and the specify the Prometheus metric population method.

 When running the profiler it is always suggested to create your own scrip to launch the Interlok process.
 Essentially we need to start the Java process with a javaagent, with the profiling configuration.
 Here is a windows batch script (start-interlok-with-profiler.bat) that does the necessary;
 ```
 setlocal ENABLEDELAYEDEXPANSION

 set CLASSPATH=.
-set INTERLOK_HOME=C:\Adaptris\3.10
+set INTERLOK_HOME=C:\Adaptris\4.0
-set JAVA_HOME=C:\Java\Zulu\zulu-8\bin
+set JAVA_HOME=C:\Java\Zulu\zulu-11\bin

 set CLASSPATH=%CLASSPATH%;%INTERLOK_HOME%\lib\*;%INTERLOK_HOME%\config